dspace-group/simphera-reference-architecture-aws/README.md

 To create the AWS resources that are required for operating SIMPHERA, you need to accomplish the following tasks:
 1. install Terraform on your local administration PC
 1. register an AWS account where the resources needed for SIMPHERA are created
-1. create IAM user with least privileges required to create the resources for SIMPHERA
+1. create an IAM user with least privileges required to create the resources for SIMPHERA
 1. create security credentials for that IAM user
 1. create non-public S3 bucket for Terraform state
 1. create IAM policy that gives the IAM user access to the S3 bucket
 1. clone this repository onto your local administration PC
-1. create Secrets manager secret(s)
+1. create Secrets manager secrets
 1. adjust Terraform variables
 1. apply Terraform configuration
 1. connect to the Kubernetes cluster

 ### Install Terraform
 This reference architecture is provided as a [Terraform](https://terraform.io/) configuration.
 Terraform is an open-source command line tool to automatically create and manage cloud resources.
 A Terraform configuration consists of various `.tf` text files.
 These files contain the specifications of the resources to be created in the cloud infrastructure.
 That is the reason why this approach is called _infrastructure-as-code_.
-The main advantage of this approach is _reproducibility_ becaue the configuration can be mainted in a source control system such as Git.
+The main advantage of this approach is _reproducibility_ because the configuration can be mainted in a source control system such as Git.

 Terraform uses _variables_ to make the specification configurable.
 The concrete values for these variables are specified in `.tfvars` files.
 So it is the task of the administrator to fill the `.tfvars` files with the correct values.
 This is explained in more detail in a later chapter.